 This book is all about the brain!
 It gives information about the parts of the brain and how the brain functions.
 It can help your 3rd, 4th, and 5th grade students develop a growth mindset as well.
 It discusses how the brain is a muscle, and that trying hard things and making mistakes can help it grow.

 This book has a lot of information, so it might be a little long to read in one sitting.
+Use these Nonfiction Reading Response Activities with this book - or any nonfiction book - as a meaningful way to engage your students with the text without the prep!

 This is a biography about Nikola Tesla.
 It tells about his curiosity and creativity as a child.
 It also explains his determination to harness the power of alternating current even after being told he would never do it.